 Mr. Runcie spent 19 years as an investment banker, delivering results at major domestic and international financial institutions including UBS, Bank of America, and Donaldson, Lufkin & Jenrette.
 Mr. Runcie held various leadership and management roles in product and industry groups and on critical institutional committees.
 Mr. Runcie has originated or executed domestic and cross-border transactions, totaling billions of dollars involving capital raising, mergers and financial advisory assignments.

 Mr. Runcie is a first-generation high school and college graduate and consequently believes strongly in the transformative power of education.
 Mr. Runcie has served on several nonprofit boards relating to education or youth development, which continue to be his passions.
-Mr. Runcie is a current board member of Follett Higher Education, Thrivent Mutual Funds, Skillpointe Foundation, Class Acceleration Corp., and the Student Freedom Initiative.
+Mr. Runcie is a current board member of Follett Higher Education, Thrivent Mutual Funds, Skillpointe Foundation and Class Acceleration Corp.
 Mr. Runcie also is an Investment Committee member of the College Board.